Devlin-Moyer/macaw/README.md

 `test_results` will be a `Pandas.DataFrame` with one row for each reaction in the model and columns containing the results of each test (described in detail below).
 `edge_list` will be a list of lists where each sub-list has two reaction IDs; you can use it to visualize a network connecting all reactions flagged by any of the tests (with e.g. Cytoscape, Networkx, etc.)

-Everything in `figure_scripts` is only necessary to reproduce the figures used in the paper; only the Python scripts with "macaw" in the name are necessary to run the tests.
+All of the code in `figure_scripts` is only necessary to reproduce the figures used in the paper; the only code that actually constitutes MACAW is in `macaw`.

 ## The Tests